Understanding Obscure GI Bleeding

-- Esophageal varices: abnormal, enlarged esophageal veins that occur most often in people with serious liver disease.
+- Esophageal varices: abnormal, enlarged esophageal veins that occur most often in people with advanced liver disease.
 They develop when normal blood flow to the liver is blocked by a clot or scar tissue in the liver.
-To go around the blockages, blood flows into smaller blood vessels that aren’t designed to carry large volumes of blood.
+To go around the blockages, blood flows into smaller blood vessels that are not designed to carry large volumes of blood.
 The vessels can leak blood or even rupture, causing life-threatening bleeding.

 - Inflammation of the GI lining from ingested materials